 As before, gains (income) from mining will be accounted for only when the crypto mined is sold.
 The difference, however, lies in the determination of costs.
 The legislation indicates that only the direct costs associated with the purchase of crypto can be recognised as costs.
 This may lead to doubts as to the recognition of, for example, the value of mining equipment as costs.

-2019 will see a lot of developments in the taxation of crypto.
+2019 sees a lot of developments in the taxation of crypto.
 The introduction of relatively clear rules will certainly have a positive and stabilising effect on this sector.
 Another issue is that these developments are not always beneficial.

-If you wish to read more about amendments in tax law in Poland, please visit this sites:
+If you wish to read more about the crypto-tax in Poland you can read this articles: